25 Stars You Won't Believe Have Emmys

-While we all think of her as Rose—who may or may not have let Jack freeze to death—in Titanic, Kate Winslet has taken on big roles for the small screen, too.
+While we all think of her as Rose in Titanic, Kate Winslet has taken on big roles for the small screen, too.
 Though she was first nominated for an Emmy in 2006 for her guest-starring performance on the HBO series Extras, the actress ultimately brought home a trophy for her role as Mildred Pierce in the eponymous HBO miniseries in 2011.

 You may have assumed famed film director Martin Scorsese can't make time for television—but he's actually won more Emmys than Oscars!
 To date, the Hollywood hot shot has three Emmys: one for directing the pilot episode of Boardwalk Empire in 2012, and two for directing HBO's 2011 documentary George Harrison: Living in the Material World.
-(For comparison, he only has two Oscars, both for 2006's The Departed.)
+(For comparison, he only has one Oscar for 2006's The Departed.)

 It's hard to think of Julie Andrews as anything other than Mary Poppins, Maria in The Sound of Music, or the queen of Genovia in The Princess Diaries, but as it turns out, the actor has also graced our TV screens quite a few times.
-In fact, the British icon has been nominated for eight Emmys thus far, winning two: one her work on The Julie Andrews Hour in 1973 and another for hosting PBS's Broadway: The American Musical in 2005.
+In fact, the British icon has been nominated for nine Emmys thus far, winning two: one her work on The Julie Andrews Hour in 1973 and another for hosting PBS's Broadway: The American Musical in 2005.
 Andrews is just a single award away from achieving EGOT status, so can we get this dame a Tony already?!

 Sure, she's one of the most influential singers in the world, but you might be surprised to find out that some of the trophies in Barbra Streisand's collection are for her television work.
 Over the course of her career, the "The Way We Were" singer has actually been nominated by the Television Academy a total of nine times—and four times, she's gone home with the Emmy.
 Streisand is another performer who has achieved EGOT status, though one award—in this case, her Tony—was a non-competitive win.